vinay-swamy/BIOF076-Visualization-with-R/README.md

 * Communications: There will be a slack group created for the class.

 ## Software and Materials
-We will have a session to install all software before the course at XXX on October 2nd.
+We will have a session to install all software before the course.
 Some of the main software we will be using:

 * Software
   + R language base system -  the core interpreter for the R language that runs the code we will write